XiaoTaoWang/HiC_pipeline/docs/source/quickstart.rst

 the original alignments; if you add ``--drop-seq``, SEQ and QUAL will be removed from the sam fields to save the disk space.

-*runHiC* uses a rotating file for logging.
-According to our settings, when the size of "runHiC.log" gets about 100K, it is closed and renamed to "runHiC.log.1".
-At the same time, a new file "runHiC.log" is silently opened for output.
-In a word, the system saves old log files by appending the extensions ".1", ".2" etc., and the current log is always written to "runHiC.log".

 Filtering
 =========
 The *filtering* subcommand of *runHiC* is designed to perform basic filtering procedures on the aligned read pairs:

 1. Remove redundant PCR artifacts.
-2. Remove the read pair that maps to the same restriction fragment.
+2. Remove the read pair that maps to the same restriction fragment (since version 0.8.5, runHiC only performs this filtering if you specified ``--add-frag`` when you ran ``runHiC mapping``).

 During the filtering process, *runHiC* also records read-level, fragment-level and the contact-level statistics for quality assessment of your Hi-C data.